kumpeapps/zuercherportal_api/README.md

 ```

 ## Current Jails in our Database
 Below are the jails we currently have in our database.
-Please feel free to raise issue or pull request to add additional jails.
+Please feel free to raise an issue or pull request to add additional jails.
 I used a script to loop thru all US counties to see if zuercher portal was in use so this should be a complete list but I could have missed some or more could have been added.

 <details>
 <summary><strong>Arkansas (2 jails)</strong></summary>